The Purpose of Marriage: To Secure Your Safety and Connection First

 It’s not just a recipe for survival.
 “A loving relationship is the best recipe for a long and happy life that exists,” Sue Johnson once wrote.

 “I would argue that we are wired to connect and the best way for us to live and live well is to be securely connected,” Johnson also said in an interview.

 There’s a unique strength couples can share when they can build a satisfying marriage.

-Johnson discovered, in work with neuroscientist Jim Coan, that the brain responds very differently to the same threat of danger, depending on who is present.
+Johnson discovered, in work with neuroscientist Jim Coan, that the brain can respond very differently to the same threat of danger.
+It depends on your level of commitment.